-In many schools and organizations, the term ‘learning disability’ has been replaced with ‘learning difference.’
-Disability implies a person can’t learn—but that’s not true!
-One in five kids are diagnosed with learning differences and with the right accommodations, resources, and instruction—they thrive in the classroom and in life.
+In many schools and organizations, the term learning disability has been replaced with learning difference.
+Disability implies a person can’t learn... but that’s not true!
+One in five kids are diagnosed with dyslexia, dysgraphia, dyscalculia, or ADHD.
+With the right accommodations, resources, and instruction, they thrive in the classroom and life!

 Students with learning differences are bright!
 They are creative and intuitive problem solvers who see, hear, and understand the world differently.
-Learning differences are not the result of low intelligence, poor vision or hearing—they are brain-based and biological.
+Learning differences are not the result of low intelligence or poor vision—they are brain-based and biological.
 Heredity can also play a role, as these challenges often run in families.
 While some people struggle in only one area, it’s common to struggle in more than one.
-These difficulties include: reading, writing, math, organization, focus, listening comprehension, social competence, or motor coordination.
+These difficulties include reading, writing, math, organization, focus, listening comprehension, social competence, or motor coordination.

 Dyslexia affects areas of the brain that process language, leading to challenges in identifying speech sounds and learning how they relate to letters and words (decoding).
 Individuals with dyslexia struggle with spelling and word recognition, as well as phonemic and phonological awareness.
 Due to poor word decoding skills, reading comprehension can also be impaired.